telexintegrations/ekefan-go/README.md

 To use this APM:

+- You need [golang installed](https://go.dev/doc/install) on your machine, postman or any api testing client
 - Follow [telex](https://docs.telex.im/docs/intro) documentation to get started
-- Create your channel and save the channel id.
+- Create your channel **(For telex test org, the name of the channel is #gin-apm)**
+- Get channel Id from Channels webhook configuration (find it here `...webhooks/<this is your channel id>`)
 - Instrument your gin application following this guide:
   - import the ekefan-go sdk for the apm: